 - SSD drives have no mechanical parts such as write head and are therefore less prone to failure

-Anyone using a SSD here?
-Would you like to share your experience here please?
+Is anyone using an SSD here?
+Would you like to share your experience here, please?